eProsima/Integration-Service-docs/README.md

     > cmake ..  -G "Visual Studio 14 2015 Win64"
     > cmake --build .

+<hr></hr>
 ### Steps to allow other protocols than RTPS

 *Integration Services* has a builtin RTPS bridge, but you can specify any other procotol implementing your own libraries.

-There are two kind of libraries that the user can implement:
+There are three kind of libraries that the user can implement, **Bridge Library**, **Transformation Library** and **Data Types Library**.

+**Bridge Library**:

-**Bridge Library**: This library must export the following functions as defined in the *resource/templatebridgelib.cpp* file:
+This library must export the following functions as defined in the *resource/templatebridgelib.cpp* file:

     ISBridge* create_bridge(const char* name,
     	std::vector<std::pair<std::string, std::string>> *configuration);

     ISSubscriber* create_subscriber(ISBridge* bridge, const char* name,
     	std::vector<std::pair<std::string, std::string>> *configuration);

     ISPublisher* create_publisher(ISBridge* bridge, const char* name,
     	std::vector<std::pair<std::string, std::string>> *configuration);

-The function *create_bridge* must return a pointer to an instance of a derived class of ISBridge, or nullptr if it has failed.
+- The function *create_bridge* must return a pointer to an instance of a derived class of ISBridge, or nullptr if it has failed.

-The function *create_subscriber* must return a pointer to an instance of a derived class of ISSubscriber, or nullptr if it has failed.
+- The function *create_subscriber* must return a pointer to an instance of a derived class of ISSubscriber, or nullptr if it has failed.

-The function *create_publisher* must return a pointer to an instance of a derived class of ISPublisher, or nullptr if it has failed.
+- The function *create_publisher* must return a pointer to an instance of a derived class of ISPublisher, or nullptr if it has failed.

 Integration Services will deallocate these objects from memory when the bridge is stopped.

 Let's take a look to these interfaces: